AdamMeyers/The_Termolator/README.txt

 Thirdly, as we have already demonstrated, use of the Relevance score as determined by Arguments 6 and 7 effect total processing time.
 Each web search takes about .8 seconds and there is one web search per term, so 30K terms can take about 7 hours.
-For this reason, we currently set a hard limit on the total number of terms in the output to the minimum
-of: a) 30% of the terms produced by the previous stage (these tend to be higher quality) and b) 30K terms (we assume it is not worth it to wait longer than this for the results).
+For this reason, we currently set a hard limit on the total number of terms in the output to the minimum of: a) 30% of the terms produced by the previous stage (these tend to be higher quality) and b) 30K terms (we assume it is not worth it to wait longer than this for the results).
 When run on 5000 foreground and background files, the system typically ends up generating relevance scores for 20-30K terms.
+Also variable $4 is used to create a dictionary of Relevance Scores for particular terms.
+If you call the program a second time with the same $4 value, this dictionary will be loaded and relevance scores in for terms in the dictionary will be looked up rather than calculated.
+This can speed up run time significantly.
+It is of course possible to change the way the system is run to store all relevance scores in one central dictionary.
+We have not provided a script for this, but it is fairly straight-forward to do.

 In summary, the example described here would take about 24 hours to run.
-However, the following factors could lead to substantially shorter runtimes: (a) reusing preprocessed background data; (b) using fewer than 5000 files; (c) opting for fewer than 30K terms for using the websearch metric (see below).
+However, the following factors could lead to substantially shorter runtimes: (a) reusing preprocessed background data; (b) using fewer than 5000 files; (c) opting for fewer than 30K terms for using the websearch metric (see below); and (d) reusing relevance scores via a dictionary.

 7) Known Issues relating to the Relevance Score (arguments 6 and 7)
    A) Internet Outages can cause the cause the system to fail.